 This is precisely where a portfolio program manager comes in to connect the moving pieces in a holistic and dynamic way.

-This transition from being a scrum master to a portfolio program manager is both a professional growth for the individual, and also a strategically impactful role to every organization.
+This transition from being a scrum master to a portfolio program manager represents both professional growth for the individual and also a strategically impactful role to every organization.

 Dragonboat is the fastest growing product portfolio platform for outcome-focused teams to strategize, prioritize, plan and deliver products that drive business results.
 With Dragonboat, product teams can connect OKRs, customer insights, and product initiatives in one source of truth PPM platform.
 Sign up for a free trial or book a demo.